BrighTide/sys3-public/concordance system 4.md

-Meta
-   - A set of notes on technical and social systems for achieving "concord" (group unity), a necessary condition for "coherence" (being both united and aligned)
-   - Related: [[dimensions of coherence]] (thoughts on the phenomenon of coherence)
-   - Related: [[dialectica]] (thoughts on a tool for 1-1 dialectic disagreement)
-   - Related: [[crowd os]] (thoughts on concord in crowds)
-   - Related: [[ingota]] (thoughts on knowledge/argument mapping tools)
-   - Related: [[transmission]] (thoughts on tools for sharing gears level models of the world)

 ## 💈
+   "humanity is an infinitely strong infant, with exponentially growing power to imperil itself, but not yet the ability to think or act coherently in response.
+This is the true threat - we're in existential danger because our power at scale is growing so much faster than our agency at scale."

+   "Agency at scale"

+   "The Taylor impulse, could we please just... guys, please"

    "I have a growing suspicion that tools and contexts which cultivate broad consensus on what's real and important are going to be vital to us surviving as a species"

    "We are surrounded by a a vast confusion, a darkling plain where ignorant armies clash by night"

+   "maybe we could dream a shared dream once again..."

    "healing the epistemic commons"

-   "System 3 / pkm tooling enhances personal coherence.
+   "System 3 enhances personal coherence.
-   System 4 is a multi-player sys3 that enhances collective coherence (agreement on what's real, important, what what is to be done).
+   System 4 is a multi-player sys3 that enhances collective coherence, generating agreement on what's real, important, what what is to be done.
-   It's a developmental prosthetic for the complexity of the times in which we live."
+   It's a developmental prosthetic for the complex times in which we live."

-   "I think you don't want to build a tool, so much as a process, that connects information technology with institutions and populations..."
+   "I think you don't want to build a tool, so much as a process, that connects information technology with institutions and populations"

    "What *context* (spiritual, technical, emotional, social) could better hold our efforts to make *shared* *sense* (meaning, truth, value) of our situation?"

    "The foundation of a democracy is its communicative culture.
 And a communication culture is shaped by the technologies that underlie it"

+   "This is true even if the War on Terror itself has an arbitrary cost in people killed / money spent / freedoms lost.
+The FDA mandate is set the same way - we’re open to paying limitless costs, as long as it lets us avoid a very specific kind of scandal which the media will turn into 24-7 humiliation of whoever let it happen.
+If I were a politician operating under these constraints, I’m not sure I could do any better."

-   "We found achieving collective action is essentially a process of dissolving defective clusters, which is fundamentally limited by network topology at the cluster perimeters.
+   "Achieving collective action is essentially a process of dissolving defective clusters, which is fundamentally limited by network topology at the cluster perimeters.
 Deliberately and carefully increasing connectivity between polarised clusters is a powerful mechanism for promoting cooperation.
 Replacing the mechanisms that generate and maintain polarisation with others that instead promote constructive engagement between disagreeing groups could be a powerful promoter of large-scale collective action."

+   "Everyone from statisticians to Brexiteers knows that they are right.
+The only remaining problem is how to convince others.
+Go on Facebook and you will find a million people with a million different opinions, each confident in her own judgment, each zealously devoted to informing everyone else."

    As the old saying goes, "First they ignore you, then they laugh at you, then they fight you, then they fight you half-heartedly, then they’re neutral, then they then they grudgingly say you might have a point even though you’re annoying, then they say on balance you’re mostly right although you ignore some of the most important facets of the issue, then you win."

    "Given all of this, I reject the argument that Purely Logical Debate has been tried and found wanting.
 Like GK Chesterton, I think it has been found difficult and left untried."

-   "Scaling the value of friendly dialectic among two goodish faith opponents"
+   "Scaling the value of friendly dialectic among two good faith opponents"

    "What would the mass media equivalent of shifting from Twitter spats to serious debate, from transmission mindset to collaborative truth-seeking mindset be?"